sundas586/Data_Warehousing/README.md

 - only the foregin keys in table and no numeric values in fact table

+## When to choose star vs snowflakes OR When to normalize & when not normalize

+- When we can offered the cost of data storage but we want to avoid slow queries, we need less joins in query for fast retrival, thats when we denormalize/ star flakes
+- When we want to avoid data duplication (use less memory space) we use normalization/snowflakes (keeping in mind that dims should have parent child relation)

+## ELT vs ETL

+- ELT :
+1_ When we can not hit the source data again & again due to privacy restrictions, we bring all data once in DWH the perform T later
+2_ When we have enough memory space any we want to keep are staging persistent for backup

 ## fact table vs Dimention table :